hayesdavis/grackle/README.txt

 Or, using the default format
   client.statuses.update! :status=>'this status is from grackle' #POST to http://twitter.com/statuses/update.json

-===Search
-Search works the same as everything else but your queries get submitted to search.twitter.com client.search? :q=>'grackle' #http://search.twitter.com/search.json?q=grackle
+===Toggling APIs
+By default, the Grackle::Client sends all requests to the Twitter REST API.
+If you want to send requests to the Twitter Search API, just set Grackle::Client.api to :search.
+To toggle back, set it to be :rest.
+All requests made after setting this attribute will go to that API.

+If you want to make a specific request to one API and not change the Client's overall api setting beyond that request, you can use the bracket syntax like so: client[:search].trends/daily? :exclue=>'hashtags' client[:rest].users.show? :id=>'hayesdavis'

+Search and REST requests are all built using the same method chaining and termination conventions.

 ===Parameter handling
-  *All parameters are URL encoded as necessary.
+- All parameters are URL encoded as necessary.
-  *If you use a File object as a parameter it will be POSTed to Twitter in a multipart request.
+- If you use a File object as a parameter it will be POSTed to Twitter in a multipart request.
-  *If you use a Time object as a parameter, .httpdate will be called on it and that value will be used
+- If you use a Time object as a parameter, .httpdate will be called on it and that value will be used

 ===Return Values
-Regardless of the format used, Grackle returns a Grackle::TwitterStruct (which is mostly just an OpenStruct) of data.
+Regardless of the format used, Grackle returns an OpenStruct (actually a Grackle::TwitterStruct) of data.
 The attributes available on these structs correspond to the data returned by Twitter.

 ===Dealing with Errors
 If the request to Twitter does not return a status code of 200, then a TwitterError is thrown.
 This contains the HTTP method used, the full request URI, the response status, the response body in text and a response object build by parsing the formatted error returned by Twitter.
 It's a good idea to wrap your API calls with rescue clauses for Grackle::TwitterError.

+If there is an unexpected connection error or Twitter returns data in the wrong format (which it can do), you'll still get a TwitterError.

 ===Formats
 Twitter allows you to request data in particular formats.
 Grackle currently supports JSON and XML.
 The Grackle::Client has a